 Trustee Meet-ups are casual, fee-free, and just for trustees.
 Babs Kelly, BCLTA Director for Learning and Development hosts and moderates these sessions which are done through the BCLTA Zoom account.
-Each session begins with a brief presentation that is then followed by Q&As and open discussion.

 - Fee free and just for BC public library trustees

 - We use Zoom, but you do not need a Zoom account to join the session

 - Sessions run from 45 to 60 minutes

 - At this time there is no cap on the number that may attend